- International Workshop on ISO/IEC 15909-3, June 3, 2015, in UPMC (LIP6): Properties,

 - A corrigendum on Part 2 (PNML) was edited in 2012 to fix some conceptual and syntactic bugs in the PNML definitions.
-It is being processed by the ISO Secretariat.
-A ballot should then follow.
-We expect it to be published by the end of 2012.
+It is now published by the ISO.

 - The Model Checking Contest @ Petri Nets is the first international Petri tools competition making a large use of Petri net models in PNML.
 Check it out!